 There's a story behind this game.
 A 20-year-old woman was murdered and dismembered in a villa.
 Police rounded up all of her body parts, except for one: they could not find her left thumb... charming.

 To play the game, the players sit in a circle.
-Each player grabs the thumb of the person to his right (so you are holding their left thumb).
-Everyone closes their eyes-- and must keep them closed for the whole game.
-Seriously-- no peeking.
+Each player grabs the thumb of the person to their right (so you are holding their left thumb).
+Everyone closes their eyes—and must keep them closed for the whole game.
+Seriously, no peeking.

 However, many dangers abound.
 If someone lets go of your thumb, you lose your digit.
 If you open your eyes, if you turn around when you feel a tap, or if you let the candle go out on its own, you will be killed and your spirit will be bound to the villa where you will tap and kill other players for eternity.

 The next day, the one-eyed ghost woman will follow you wherever you go.
 You will feel her presence and catch glimpses of her if you look over your right shoulder.
 She will keep getting closer... and closer... and closer...
 BOO!
-(Just kidding… I added that part but you can do that when you tell your friends).
+(Just kidding… I added that part, but you can do that too when you tell your friends.)